Bank-Builder/temporal_journey/deployment-demo/README.md

 - [jq](https://stedolan.github.io/jq/) (a nice command line JSON processor)

 # Steps
-From the `docker-compose` folder, spin up the environment using (:warning: **Warning**: the 1st time you run this it may take some time):
+From the `deployment-demo` folder, spin up the environment using (:warning: **Warning**: the 1st time you run this it may take some time):
 ```bash
 docker-compose up --build -d
 ```